 Intended beneficiaries should remember that they will need to present documents whether the application is made online or by walking to the stands.
 People applying for the free phone must provide proof of low-income earnings or evidence of involvement in a government program.
 Intending applicants should ensure that they take hard copies of their documents to the phone stands.

 Below are some of the steps on how to locate and apply for a free phone in a government phone stand.

 1. Scout For Wireless Providers.

-As previously stated, applying for such free government phones or any other lifeline assistance services can be done online and in person.
+As previously stated, applying for free government phones or other lifeline assistance services can be done online and in person.
 Free government phone stands are comparatively tiny stands set up by wireless providers under lifeline, or they might be representatives of wireless providers’ fixed local telephone shops.